Rams News & Views Transcriptions

 25:17

 And if you have additional questions, you can always reach out to me here in the Superintendent's office.
-I want to thank Mr. Zoko and Mr. Ram and Mr. Deyoung for talking with me today about the projects that have been identified.
+I want to thank Mr. Zokoe and Mr. Ram and Mr. Deyoung for talking with me today about the projects that have been identified.
 3 of the projects that have been identified in the 2025 bond.
 There are other items highlighted on our Rockford Public Schools website where you will find a link to more bond information on the next Rams News and Views.

 25:39